LudwigThePig/airbnb-reviews/Guides/awsGuide.md

 Let's just jump right into things.

 1. Lets launch an instance just like before.
-For our AMI, lets go with just a vanilla AMI.
+For our AMI, let's go with just a vanilla AMI.
 The Amazon Linux 2 AMI has a lot of good support, articles, and stack overflow posts.
 Let's select that.
 2. Instance type will be a t2.micro again.
 3. Jump ahead to security group.
 Like before, you will want to add 'MyIP' as a source.
 Then add two rules.
 One for port 80, where we will receive requests to server, and one port for your service, the port that your server is listening to (eg. 3001).
 Set the source to anywhere for both ports.
 4. Review, launch the instance, create a key/value pair and store it somewhere safe.

 That was pretty straightforward.
-Now lets get installing!
+Now let's get installing!

 ## SSH and Shop for Packages!